ricewillwin/Air-Hockey-Table/readme.md

 ```

 ### License
-This project is releasCed under a GNU GENERAL PUBLIC LICENSE License.
+This project is released under a GNU GENERAL PUBLIC LICENSE License.
 This license lets others remix, adapt, and build upon your work non-commercially,
 as long as they credit you and license their new creations under the identical terms.